open-metadata/docs-collate/content/connectors/ingestion/workflows/dbt/ingest-dbt-ui.md

 #### 6. dbt Cloud

 Click on the the link [here](https://docs.getdbt.com/guides/getting-started) for getting started with dbt cloud account setup if not done already.
-OpenMetadata uses dbt cloud APIs to fetch the `run artifacts` (manifest.json, catalog.json and run_results.json) from the most recent dbt run.
 The APIs need to be authenticated using an Authentication Token.
-Follow the link [here](https://docs.getdbt.com/dbt-cloud/api-v2#section/Authentication) to generate an authentication token for your dbt cloud account.
+Follow the link [here](https://docs.getdbt.com/docs/dbt-cloud-apis/service-tokens) to generate an authentication token for your dbt cloud account.

+The `Account Viewer` permission is the minimum requirement for the dbt cloud token.

+{% note %}

+The dbt Cloud workflow leverages the [dbt Cloud v2](https://docs.getdbt.com/dbt-cloud/api-v2#/) APIs to retrieve dbt run artifacts (manifest.json, catalog.json, and run_results.json) and ingest the dbt metadata.

+It uses the [/runs](https://docs.getdbt.com/dbt-cloud/api-v2#/operations/List%20Runs) API to obtain the most recent successful dbt run, filtering by account_id, project_id and job_id if specified.
+The artifacts from this run are then collected using the [/artifacts](https://docs.getdbt.com/dbt-cloud/api-v2#/operations/List%20Run%20Artifacts) API.

+Refer to the code [here](https://github.com/open-metadata/OpenMetadata/blob/main/ingestion/src/metadata/ingestion/source/database/dbt/dbt_config.py#L142)

+{% /note %}

 {% image
-  src="/images/v1.4/features/ingestion/workflows/dbt/dbt-cloud.webp"
+  src="/images/v1.5/features/ingestion/workflows/dbt/dbt-cloud.webp"
   alt="dbt-cloud"
   caption="dbt Cloud config"
  /%}